ksinghi-cisco/ksinghi-cisco.github.io/pages/mydoc/mydoc_Deploying_cEdge40.md

     ![](/images/Deploying_cEdge40/64_liveview.PNG)

-3. Navigate to **Dashboards -> Main Dashboard** and we will see 4 Sites with Full WAN connectivity and 6 WAN Edges
+3. Navigate to **Dashboards -> Main Dashboard** and we will see 4 Sites with Full WAN connectivity and 8 WAN Edges (or 6 WAN Edges, depending on the scenario chosen while requesting for these labs)

     ![](/images/Deploying_cEdge40/65_4sites_6WE.PNG)